NorfairKing/the-notes/README.md

 ## Contribution
 Contributions to these notes are very welcome in the form of pull requests or patches via email.

-IMPORTANT, before contributing, please install the `bin/pre_commit_test.sh` hook into `.git/hooks/pre-commit`.
-You can do this by running `[spark](https://github.com/NorfairKing/super-user-spark) deploy hooks.sus` or by manually copying the file.
+`IMPORTANT`, before contributing, please install the `bin/pre_commit_test.sh` hook into `.git/hooks/pre-commit`.
+You can do this by running `spark deploy hooks.sus` or by manually copying the file.

 ## Licence